 1) I still can't comfortably cover a wide range of conversations (with a patient speaker) due to lack of vocabulary, and, 2) I still haven't learned how to use the six Russian cases.

-So now, I have a new goal 🙂
+So the next time I get back into Russian, I'll have a new goal 🙂

 I've realized that I love learning Russian.
 It's so much more than a project for the blog for me now.
 It's a passion.
-And I want to stick with Russian for the long haul: I’m now aiming for fluency.
+And I want to stick with Russian for the long haul: In my next intensive project, I'll be aiming for fluency.

 And from my experience over the past few months, I'm now absolutely 100% sure that I can reach that goal.